 The sole evidence is the official RDAP lookup.
 It confirms the name-handle association and dual role assignment but provides no background, employer, or operational status of the ASN.
 The record lacks creation or last-updated timestamps, so its freshness is unknown.
 Without additional sources, we cannot distinguish an active contact from a dormant registration that outlasted the person’s tenure.

-The operating surface is almost entirely the registry object.
+The operating surface is almost entirely the registry entity.
 Under RIPE policy, admin and tech contacts can modify the autnum and act as liaison.
 Actual authority requires RIPE authentication and depends on the AS holder’s internal structure.
 No personal website, social media, or alternative channel has been identified to verify the person.
 Any unauthorised access to the handle could theoretically alter the contact path, though no compromise is evident.

 Monitoring should focus on handle changes.
 Any addition, removal, or substitution of UM1541-RIPE on AS210849 would signal a contact shift and require reassessment.
 The appearance of a LinkedIn profile, conference participation, PeeringDB entry, or employer mention under this name — especially tied to network operations — would strengthen confidence.
 Likewise, BGP announcements associating the name with routing policy changes would bridge the gap.